What is Doodh Pak?

 - Add the roasted rice and evaporated milk to the simmering milk.
 Simmer for a further 20 minutes.
 Stir the mixture frequently.

 - Add sugar and simmer for 5 minutes.
 By now the milk will have become slightly thick.

 - Add cardamom and nutmeg powder, saffron, charoli and the cut almonds and pistachios.
 Mix well.

 - Serve immediately or put it in the fridge to cool.

 - Some people prefer hot doodh pak and some cold.
 My family prefers it really cold.

-- If you do not want to add evaporated milk, then increase the amount of milk to 2 litres.
+- If you do not want to add evaporated milk or cream, then increase the amount of milk to 2 litres.
 The cooking time will increase.